zuwiki/dove_py/SPECIFICATION.md

 			"dueDateRange": ["2009-01-29T13:00:00-800", null],
 			"owner": ["02b80516-a52f-4e94-bd07-05651ed00d98"]
 		}

+When users are implemented, if a tag in `tags` has children in the tag dictionary belonging to the user specified in the `owner` option, tasks with those tags are selected as well.] *CLARIFY*

 The above example will get all the tasks on the server which meet these requirements: